kensukeseno/NetWorthy/README.md

 ## Get Started

-1. Create a .env file in the root of the project
+1. Create a .env file in the root of the project</br>
-   – Ask the project owner for the .env template or values – Update the DATABASE_URL and other credentials as needed
+   – Ask the project owner for the .env template or values</br>
+   – Update the DATABASE_URL and other credentials as needed</br>
-2. Install dependencies
+2. Install dependencies</br>
-   npm install
+   npm install</br>
-3. Push the Prisma schema to your database
+3. Push the Prisma schema to your database</br>
-   This will create the necessary tables based on your schema. npm run push
+   This will create the necessary tables based on your schema.</br>
+   npm run push</br>
-4. Start the development server npm run dev
+4. Start the development server</br>
+   npm run dev

 ## Developer Tips